gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 The Javascript Engine looks at that list ONLY when the execution stack is EMPTY! then it looks periodically at the event queue to see if there's anything that needs to be run.

-So that means long running functions can block anything else from running, so Javascript can run asynchronous events but in a synchronous way :D
+So that means long-running functions can block anything else from running, so Javascript can run asynchronous events but in a synchronous way :D

 ### Lecture 19: Types and Javascript